jbasrai/jbasrai.github.io/ashley/index.md

 ## August 28

 Assignment this week: Learn simple tunes in the key of C. RH plays the melody, LH plays triads.
-You might need to experiment with your chord choice and the timing with the melody.
+We will only use 3 triads right now: the 1, 4, and 5 (C Major, F Major, G Major).

 I have some examples on [this page](/simple).
 If you'd like more song ideas, check out "101 Gang Songs" by Bing Crosby.